 Volunteers are the lifeblood of our communities.
 With passion and purpose, they freely give their time to make the world a better place.
 Volunteering not only provides huge benefits to the community, but it is also extremely rewarding and personally satisfying for the volunteer.

-MACS has over 60 volunteers who assist staff in delivering lifestyle activities to our residents, gardening and running Stella’s Cafe and MACS Boutique.
-They give over 1300 hours of service each and every month, across 11 different programs.
-Volunteers allow us to provide a diverse social and lifestyle program for our residents and like our residents come from a diverse range of cultural backgrounds.
-They keep our residents and Home Care Consumers connected to their community and most importantly, they become part of the MACS community and form beautiful friendships with our residents.
+MACS has over 50 volunteers who assist staff in delivering Well-being activities to our residents, gardening and running Stella’s Cafe and MACS Boutique.
+They give over 600 hours of service each and every month, across 12 different programs.
+Volunteers allow us to provide a diverse social and Well-being program for our residents and like our residents come from a diverse range of cultural backgrounds.
+They keep our residents and Home Care consumers connected to their community and most importantly, they become part of the MACS community and form beautiful friendships with our residents.

 We are also fortunate to have independent volunteers (pilots) from Cycling Geelong for our ‘Cycling Without Age’ Triobikes.
 Cycling Without Age is a world-wide organisation bringing the pleasures of cycling to the aged, infirm, and those who, for any reason, cannot enjoy the experience of cycling without support.
 Cycling Without Age Geelong’s first chapter was launched at MACS on 23 May 2018.